Skip to content

 9350-507 variegated

-Madeira thread is available in both polyester, rayon, and metallic but if you are just starting out and do not have a preference, we recommend polyester.
-Grab yourself a physical color card with your first order, it will contain the actual thread swatches on the card and you will refer to this every time you purchase thread.
+Madeira thread is available in both polyester, rayon, as well as specialty and metallic but if you are just starting out and do not have a strong preference, we recommend polyester.

-Thread comes in both smaller 1,100 yd sizes and large 5,500 yd sizes.
-You will get about 200,000 stitches our of the small size and 1,000,000 stitches out of the cones.
-In order to use the larger cones with home machines, you may need to buy an external thread stand, as they will not fit directly on your machine.
-It's important to keep your threads organized as you continue your path in embroidery.
+In order to use the larger cones with home machines, you may need to buy an external thread stand, as the large cones will not fit directly on your machine.
+It's important to keep your threads organized for a neat and orderly embroidery working space.

 Bobbins, the Bottom Thread